aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation|+1
 |Save|WIS|

 **Description**: The target grows sturdy claws on all appendages, potentially damaging footwear.
 The target gains a climb speed (30ft).
 The claws can also be used as a weapon with a STR/DEX based attack, dealing [1d4 + [STR/DEX]] damage and using "strike"/"light blade" proficiency group.
+Alternatively, if the target has ["Unarmed Strike I-IX"](06-abilities.md#unarmed-strike-i-ix), then that ability's level increases by one for the duration of the spell.

 **Upcast**: Increase the duration by 12 minute for each extra MP die above 1.
 For every 2 MP dice above 1, the dice size category of the claws increases by one for the sake of damage dealt (see ["Dice size rules"](02-base-rules.md#dice-size-rules))